 Retro Christmas Advertisements from Mid-Century America

-Christmas is around the corner and to celebrate this magical holiday we are featuring a few samples of holiday related advertisements and images from between 1946 and 1964, courtesy of Roger Wilkerson’s collection.
+Christmas is around the corner and to celebrate this magical holiday we are featuring a few samples of holiday related advertisements and imagery from 1946 and 1964, courtesy of Roger Wilkerson’s collection.

 So, from all of us, to all of you – Merry Christmas, Happy Hanukah and a Happy New Year!